infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 - Parental permissions are enabled which are preventing in-app purchases
 - There is a problem with your network connection
+- You do not have the most recent version of Infinite Flight installed
 - You do not have an official version of the app